K-pop fans around globe rally for climate and environment goals

 “The problem is that this creates a lot of waste,” Lee said in an interview.
 “We wanted to tackle that issue first, because it was the most well-known issue among K-pop fans.”

-Entertainment companies haven’t directly responded to Kpop4Climate’s petitions and other approaches, but Lee still views the campaign as a success.
+Entertainment companies haven’t directly responded to Kpop4Planet’s petitions and other approaches, but Lee still views the campaign as a success.

 “There were changes after our campaigning: major entertainment companies published environmental, social and governance reports and published eco-friendly albums, including some releasing records using QR codes to minimize waste,” she said.